Brusquembille

-Brusquembille or Briscambille is an historical, French, 3-card trick-and-draw game for two to five players using a 32-card piquet pack.
+Brusquembille or Briscambille is a historical, French, 3-card trick-and-draw game for two to five players using a 32-card piquet pack.
 The game has variable trumps.
 Side-payments are made for keeping or winning aces and tens.

-The Brusquembille rules published in 1718 are the earliest surviving French rules of an Ace-Ten card game.
+The Brusquembille rules published in 1718 are the earliest surviving French rules of an ace–ten card game.
 Cards have precisely the same card-point values as in a number of modern games such as Skat.